jlink/how-to-specify-it/docs/README.md

 ## Footnotes

 #### F7
 > Recall that we have not imposed any balance condition on our trees.
 If we were to repeat this entire exercise for balanced trees, then we would need a stronger invariant to capture the balance condition, but we would still face the same problem in this property, since balance conditions don’t require a unique tree shape.
-Both trees in this example are balanced—they are just different balanced representations of the same information.
+Both trees in this example are balanced — they are just different balanced representations of the same information.

 #### F11
 > A company founded in 2006 by the author and Thomas Arts, to commercialize property based testing.
 See http://quviq.com